changhuixu/session-expiration-alert/README.md

 [![npm License](https://img.shields.io/npm/l/session-expiration-alert.svg?style=flat-square)](https://github.com/changhuixu/session-expiration-alert/blob/master/LICENSE)

 An Angular module to time session expiration.
 When user session idle time reaches a threshold, then pop up a modal dialog to let user choose to continue session or log out the system.
-When user session is expired, timer will stop and user will be logged out.
+When user session is expired, timer will stop and an alert dialog will ask for actions.
 A http interceptor is registered, so that session timer will restart at every http request.

+**v11.1.2** When user session is expired, timer will stop and an alert dialog will ask for actions.

 **v11.0.0** Breaking Change: Corrected the name for the `SessionInterruptService` service.